qinmenghua/pw-chat/PW Chat/README.txt

-For source code download------------------------------------------------------- The solution of PW-Chat contains pre and post build events that probably link to applications you don't have on your system, GNU tools (rm cp mv) 7zip and NSIS You must either remove them from the build events OR make sure you have all the tools (I like a nice automated build)
+For source code download------------------------------------------------------- The solution of PW-Chat contains pre and post build events that probably link to applications you don't have on your system, GNU tools (rm, cp, mv; windows equivs don't like me) 7zip and NSIS.
+You must either remove them from the build events OR make sure you have all the tools (I like a nice automated build)

 For compiled download(applies to source as well)------------------------------- You DO NOT have to use the Setup provided, I simply have it there for ease of